 - Removing excess valve tissue so that the leaflets or cusps can close tightly

 - Replacing cords that support the valve to repair the structural support

 - Tightening or reinforcing the ring around the valve (annulus)

-Some heart valve repair procedures are performed using a long, thin tube (catheter) and clips, plugs or other devices, and regular technology advances allow new procedures to be done.
+Some heart valve repair procedures are done using a long, thin tube (catheter) and clips, plugs or other devices.

-Doctors might treat a valve with a narrowed opening with a catheter procedure called a balloon valvuloplasty.
-A doctor inserts a catheter with a balloon on the tip into an artery in your arm or groin and guides it to the affected valve.
+Doctors might treat a valve with a narrowed valve opening with a catheter procedure called balloon valvuloplasty.
+A doctor inserts a thin, flexible tube (catheter) with a balloon on the tip into an artery in your arm or groin and guides it to the affected valve.

 The balloon is inflated, which expands the opening of the heart valve.
 Doctors then deflate the balloon and remove the catheter and balloon.

 Heart valve replacement